hikawi/locket/README.md

 - **Express**: HTTP request -> Router -> Middlewares -> Controller
 - **Spring**: HTTP request -> Spring Security (Authentication Entrypoint -> Authentication Filter(s)) -> Controller (and Controller Advice)

+## Image System

+The image system has not been properly configured.
+There are currently 2 routes:

+- Hosting on **Cloudinary**.
+- Hosting on a self-hosted **Amazon S3 Instance**.

+I setup with **Cloudinary**, but we can change to Amazon's S3 if we want.

 ## Frontend System